It’s Time to Monitor Your Portion Sizes

 * Nut scoop- I’m not a huge nut eater but if you are, you can really go “nuts” about nuts and overindulge for sure. 🙂 Investing in a nut scoop is a wise choice and here’s why: 157 calories in only 17 cashew nuts; 100 calories in only 15 almonds.
 Most folks will eat more than 3-4 times that amount and that’s not good for blood sugar or weight loss.
 The nut scoop is your counter and will keep you honest!

 * The old brown bag- Folks who brown bag it a lot tend to lose more weight than those who don’t.
 In a study done, those who ate out once a week lost less weight.
 You lose more control when you’re eating out in a restaurant.
 If you pack your lunch in a container, you can pack your protein and vegetables and choose the foods and portions wisely each day.

 * The scene for eating- It can make a difference if you actually “set up the scene” before sitting down to your meal.
 If you have peace and quiet by dimming the lights and having some relaxing music it will help you to enjoy your meal more and keep your portions lower as well.
 Chew slowly, remove the fork between bites, and drink water before, during, and after you eat.

 Now you know the connection between diabetes and portion control.
 It’s something that can really make a difference for you when it comes to losing weight and controlling those blood sugars.
 It isn’t that difficult once you get the hang of it and you’ll be thankful you did.

-If you have any questions or any comments, please feel free to leave them below and I will get right back to you.
-I would appreciate it too, if you would forward this article to others who need help.
-Thank you for reading and have a happy and a healthy!
+If you have any questions or comments, please feel free to leave them below and pass this on to others who may need help.
+I would appreciate it!
+Thank you for reading and have a happy and a healthy one!
+Stay healthy!